pavelbeard/pavelbeard/README.md

 ---

 ### 🔍 **What I'm Focused On**
-- Exploring and mastering new technologies to stay ahead in the fast-evolving tech landscape.
+- I dedicate to explore and mastering new technologies.
 - Continuously learning and applying these skills to real-world projects.

 ---